Ahmed-Oraby/store-front-api/README.md

 ## Setup Project

+### Ports

+-   Default port for running the application is: 3000
+-   Default port for running the postgres database is: 5432

+### Enviroment Variables

 Create '.env' file in the root of the project, and add the following enviorment variables inside it :

 -   POSTGRES_HOST: the host for the database